Drew-code/Natural_Language_Proccessing/README.md

 predictions = pipeline.predict(msg_test) #predicintg the new model
 ```
-As with most other models we are now able to use the classifcation report to analysize accuracy.
+As with most other models we are now able to use the classifcation report to analyze accuracy.
 ```
 print(classification_report(predictions,label_test)) #checking for accuracy